david-cattermole/timetracker/README.md

 # killing any existing processes at the same time.
 $ timetracker-recorder start --terminate-existing-processes

+# Print the status of the status.
+$ timetracker-recorder status
+timetracker-recorder is running (pids [16683]).

 # Or, you can stop all running timetracker processes.
 $ timetracker-recorder stop
 ```